cxfos/visage/README.md

 4. Visage will map the clicked element to its source file and highlight the line range.

-5. Optionally run:
-   **"Visage: Send Selection to AI"**
-   to inject the selected code into Cursor AI’s prompt area.
+5. Optionally use the selection as input for AI tools or refactor manually.

 ---